Buccaneers–Dolphins rivalry: 1980s

 With an ongoing squabble between the respective owners Joe Robbie and Hugh Culverhouse, the teams only met twice in the entire decade of the 1980s during the preseason.
 Their first matchup of the decade was a regular season meeting during the 1982 strike-shortened season, on Monday Night Football.
 Miami entered the game 3–0, while the Buccaneers were 0–3.
 The Bucs jumped out to a 16–3 lead, and intercepted Miami five times, en route to a 23–17 victory.
 It was Tampa Bay's first ever win over Miami.
 The result reflected upon the perceived "Tampa Bay Curse", as Miami would go to lose Super Bowl XVII.

 In the 1981 season, the respective coaching staffs of Miami and Tampa Bay faced each other in the Pro Bowl at Aloha Stadium.
 The AFC, led by Miami's head coach Don Shula defeated John McKay's NFC squad by the score of 16–13.

 The highest scoring regular season game between the two teams came in 1985.
 Miami's Dan Marino passed for 302 yards and three touchdown, while Steve DeBerg threw four touchdowns to Jimmie Giles.
 Miami won 41–38 on a field goal by Fuad Reveiz with six seconds left.
+That game also marked the second game as a Dolphin for linebacker Hugh Green, who had been traded from the Buccaneers earlier that season.

 With the Buccaneers mostly uncompetitive during the 1980s, and the infrequent meetings between the two clubs, the rivalry de-intensified during the decade.